Are Sublimation Fumes Harmful? [Yes, Here’s Why + 4 Safety Tips]

 Source: Inkxpro

-Use high-quality sublimation ink to minimize the harmfulness of sublimation fumes.
+Use high-quality sublimation ink to enhance the overall printing process and minimize the harmfulness of sublimation fumes.
 The high-quality ink is formulated to contain fewer volatile organic compounds (VOCs) than lower-quality ink.
 It means that it will produce fewer harmful fumes during the sublimation process.

 Here is some good-quality sublimation ink.